machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io is one of it's kind marketplace for messaging apps or chat bots (Available Now on Android)
+MessengerX.io is one of it's kind marketplace for conversational apps or chat bots (Available Now on Android)

 Our platform allows chatbot developers to expose their chatbot to millions of android devices on play store via our partner eco system.

-What are Chat Bots aka Messaging Apps?
+What are Chat Bots?
 =============================================================================
-Chat Bots are light weight apps that can be run inside an app without any new installation required on the user side.
+Chat Bots are light weight conversational apps that can be run inside an app without any new installation required on the user side.

 .. include:: ./ReadMe.rst